-- 47. The Board must: - (a) Set the fiscal year of the BCIA and all Branches; - (b) Cause accounts to be kept of sums received and expended by the BCIA and of the assets and liabilities of the BCIA: - (c) Cause an operating statement and a balance sheet to be prepared and audited annually by accountants appointed by the Registrants at the BCIA's annual general meeting; - (d) Cause the operating statement and the balance sheet as audited to be presented to the Registrants at the annual general meeting; - (e) Provide invoices for payment of annual fees and prompt reminders thereafter; - (f) Determine fees for registration and reinstatement of Registrants of BCIA; - (g) Determine other fees, penalties, assessments and levies as the Board may consider appropriate; and - (h) Determine the portion of annual fees which the Board provides to Branches; - Once approved at a BCIA meeting, post the annual Audited Financial Statements of the BCIA on the BCIA website. - 48.
-Board Members, other officers, and staff who incur traveling and other expenses in carrying out their duties on behalf of the BCIA may receive travel and other expenses at rates set by the BCIA from time to time.
+- 48. Council must: - (a) set the fiscal year of the BCIA and all Branches; - (b) cause accounts to be kept of sums received and expended by the BCIA and of the assets and liabilities of the BCIA;

+- (c) cause an operating statement and a balance sheet to be prepared and audited annually by accountants appointed by the Registrants at the BCIA's annual general meeting; - (d) cause the operating statement and the balance sheet as audited to be presented to the Registrants at the annual general meeting; - (e) provide invoices for payment of annual fees and prompt reminders thereafter; - (f) determine fees for registration and reinstatement of Registrants of BCIA; - (g) determine other fees, penalties, assessments and levies as Council may consider appropriate; and - (h) determine the portion of annual fees which the Council provides to Branches; - (i) once approved at a BCIA meeting, post the annual Audited Financial Statements of the BCIA on the BCIA website. - 49.
+Councillors and other officers who incur travelling and other expenses in carrying out their duties on behalf of the BCIA may receive travel and other expenses at rates set by the BCIA from time to time.